Audiology and Hearing Aid Services

 • Size 675 (blue)

 Cell Phone Accessories

-Mapping is the term used for programming a cochlear implant which is not much different from hearing aid programming.
-Cochlear implant maps are set based on an individual’s response to sound through the cochlear implant device.
+CI Mapping is the term used for programming a cochlear implant which is not much different from hearing aid programming.
+Cochlear implant maps are set using a computer program based on an individual’s response to sound through the cochlear implant device.
 An implant can also be adjusted just like a hearing aid can based on the patients preferences after initial mapping has occurred.

 Diagnostic Audiologic Evaluations